minkezhang/recipes/mains/sweet_and_sour_ribs.md

 1. Add vinegar into sauce and let simmer for 2 - 3min, then pour over meat.
 1. Garnish with chopped green onions and roasted sesame seeds.

+[^1]: Too small of a cut makes overcooking the meat harder to avoid.